 Aside from water caches at the two trailheads, there’s no water along the eight miles, and the next water source is 17 miles beyond Highway 58.
 (Actually, the waterless stretch starts at Tylerhorse Canyon, making for a 34 mile long stretch without water.)
 So being able to get this short section done without a fully loaded town pack was great, since it will cut down on the water carry in two days when I leave Tehachapi .

 I wouldn’t exactly say this section was boring, but there wasn’t a lot going on beyond traveling on the hills inside the wind farm.
 As I mentioned yesterday, there were quite a few different models of wind turbines in this farm, and especially the older ones made a terrible racket as they were spinning around.
-I wound up having to put music on to cover up the noise, which became rather uncomfortable and disconcerting.
+The sound from the turbines eventually became uncomfortable and disconcerting, and I put music on to cover up the noise.
 Some bright orange flowers did break up the purple-yellow monotony.

 It took about three hours for me, Austin, and Mikala to hike the segment between the two roads, and a message to Wits End as we got near the highway got us a ride back into town with Rachel.
 She dropped us at the BBQ restaurant two blocks away from Wits End, and we had fantastic barbequeue.
 (Also, fantastic pecan pie.)

 When we were done, I went back to Wits End and hung out with Dalton.
 We discussed the implementation behind the “one phone number connected to 25 trail angels” aspect to Wits End.
 It was a bit more low-tech than I imagined, and immediately, the gears started turning in my head about how to improve the process.
 (Obviously, there’s not much I can do about it now, but after I get home, it’s possible there might be something interesting I can do to help.)